Friday Night Series

 Friday, August 26, 2022 6:00 PM

-Staged play readings by the Playwrights Alliance of PA hosted by Kevin Pry.
+Original Plays written by members of the Playwrights Alliance of PA — read and discussed by actors, authors and audiences. and hosted by Kevin Pry.